November 12, 2025

 • Treat the buyback amount as sale consideration for capital gains calculation.

-• Apply the long-term or short-term capital gains rules depending on the holding period (for example, 12.5% LTCG rate where applicable under the revised law).
+• Apply the long-term or short-term capital gains rules depending on the holding period.

-• Tax only the economic gain (sale price minus cost), instead of the gross payout.
+• Tax only the economic gain, that is, sale price minus cost, instead of taxing the gross payout as dividend.

 Potential advantages of such a model: